houen/ssm/README.md

 ## FAQ
 - Can I encrypt certain files for only certain people / keys, for example .env.production?
   - This would be very useful indeed.
-However, I want to see if this proiject is useful for other people than myself before working on it.
+However, I want to see if this project is useful for other people than myself before working on it.

 ## License
 Please see [LICENSE](https://github.com/houen/ssm/blob/master/LICENSE) for license details.